Updated May 2020

 Souvenirs can be purchased at Punanga Nui Market and from souvenir shops around the island.
 Ukuleles are a popular choice, some are made by prisoners and sold in the Prison Craft Shop in Arorangi.
 Look for the sign to the Prison opposite Edgewater Resort.
 Open 8.30am - 3pm, Monday - Friday.
 Island Craft in Avarua is a good option if you're looking for carvings.
 Island Craft label their locally made work, beware of imported copies you may find elsewhere.

 In The Water

 Captain Tama's Lagoon Cruizes, Muri

 On a Captain Tama's cruize you can snorkel out near the reef in Muri Lagoon (best snorkelling of our trip in 2012), eat a BBQ lunch on the beach, and learn how to *tie a pareu (sarong).
 You'll be entertained by No Strings Attached - a string band made up of Captain Tama's crew.
 The crew will swap the ukuleles for a coconut or two and give a coconut husking and tree climbing demo, and finish with a hilarious coconut show. *You can buy a '7 Ways to Tying a Pareu' information card from a souvenir shop.

 The trip takes 4 hours (11am - 3pm) and includes a cruise in a glass bottom boat, 45 minutes of snorkelling (gear supplied if required), BBQ lunch, awesome entertainment and transfers from accommodation if needed - $79 adults.
 We recommend the trip for a seriously good laugh, and good snorkelling.

-The other day cruise option at Muri is Koka Lagoon Cruises (Sunday - Friday).
+The other day cruise option at Muri is Koka Lagoon Cruises (Sunday - Friday, departs 10am).
 Koka have also stacked up some excellent Trip Advisor reviews.